Intergalactyc/kcc-windprofiles/README.md

 As it currently stands, this analysis does not require any API keys (so nothing should need to be configured for `windprofiles`).

 ### Primary analysis (from raw data)
 This assumes that you have the raw meteorological tower data (seven files, `Boom1OneMin.csv` through `Boom7OneMin.csv`) in a directory somewhere on your local machine.
 Copy the `config_TEMPLATE.ini` file and rename the copy `config.ini`.
-In this file, change the data path to point to that directory.
+In this file, change the `data` path to point to that directory.
+You also need the corresponding CID airport weather data (included in this repository), change the `cid` path in the config file to point to this file.

 Run `python src/primary/main.py` to perform the primary analysis.
 This will (re)generate basic data products in the `outputs` directory.